TheLastScrub/delta-green-foundry-vtt-system/README.md

 # Other Licenses, Attributions and Shoutouts

+## System Template

 This system is built upon on Matt Smith's (AKA Asacolips) excellent Boilerplate System and corresponding tutorial. https://gitlab.com/asacolips-projects/foundry-mods/foundryvtt-system-tutorial

+## Delta Green Agent Pregen List

+Comes from a character generator created by jimstorch, who graciously posted the results on Reddit for all to use.
+See the GitHub page for more information:  https://github.com/jimstorch/DGGen

+## Operation Code Name Generator

+The roll tables added to generate operation code names comes from Reddit user /u/Travern.

 ## Fonts (Some in use, others that I would like to use at some point)